 - An Introduction of 1-2 pages identifying the importance of the phenomenon to the field, stating your overall thesis with regard to the paper (i.e., is the paper good or not?), presenting a brief summary of the paper, and explicitly identifying the major criteria used to assess the paper.
 Be sure that these are evaluative criteria, not simply a list of topics or sections of the paper. - An Analysis of 3-4 pages comparing the paper to the evaluation criteria identified in your Introduction and referring to specific elements in the paper to support your assertions.
 It may be helpful to think of organizing the analysis around the Conceptualization, Operationalization and Methods of Data Collection and Data Analysis, Results, Conclusions, and Supporting Material, e.g., figures, graphs, charts, notes, tables, and appendices.
-This particular format is only suggested, not required. - A Conclusion of 1-2 pages giving your overall assessment of the research paper and your specific recommendations to improve the study and/or the paper - An Appendix containing the complete text of the research paper, including appendices and other supporting material.
-Please submit all material in 8 1/2" x 11" format.
+This particular format is not required. - A Conclusion of 1-2 pages giving your overall assessment of the research paper and your specific recommendations to improve the study and/or the paper - An Appendix containing the complete text of the research paper, including appendices and other supporting material.
+Please submit all material in $8\,1/2" \times 11"$ format.

-You may find it helpful to review the six model student papers from previous semesters on Reserve at PCL -- the papers are listed alphabetically by title in UTNetCAT: "Analysis of Content Analysis of Research Articles in Library and Information Science," "Analysis of Study of Community Censorship Pressure on Canadian Public Libraries," "Assessment of 'Preservation Analysis and the Brittle Book Problem in Libraries: The Identification of Research-Level Collections,'" "The Eye of the Beholder: Analysis of a Study of the Effect of Subject Matter and Degree of Realism on the Aesthetic Preferences for Paintings," "Library Jargon," and "Public Archives of Canada Collections Survey."
+You may find it helpful to review the six model student papers from previous semesters on reserve at PCL - the papers are in UTNetCAT alphabetically by title and with the instructor as author: "Analysis of Content Analysis of Research Articles in Library and Information Science" (mistakenly entitled "Analysis of Context . . ."), "Analysis of Study of Community Censorship Pressure on Canadian Public Libraries," "Assessment of 'Preservation Analysis and the Brittle Book Problem in Libraries: The Identification of Research-Level Collections," "The Eye of the Beholder: Analysis of a Study of the Effect of Subject Matter and Degree of Realism on the Aesthetic Preferences for Paintings," "Library Jargon," and "Public Archives of Canada Collections Survey."
 Each of the papers is different from the others, but they are all excellent.
-Do not copy the model papers' approaches; instead, use them to help you understand what I regard as good work and a successful analysis.
+Do not copy the model papers' approaches; instead, use them to help you understand what the instructor regards as good work and a successful analysis.